Proverbs 13 – The Value of Correction

 But a wicked man is loathsome and comes to shame.

 a.
-A righteous man hates lying: The righteous man or woman doesn’t lust love truth and avoid the lie; they actually hate lying.
+A righteous man hates lying: The righteous man or woman doesn’t just love truth and avoid the lie; they actually hate lying.
 Being godly, they have some of the love of the truth and hatred of the lie that God Himself has.

 i.
-Come to shame: “Makes himself contemptible and hateful to all that know him; there being scarce any reproach which men more impatiently endure, and severely revenge, than that of being called or accounted a liar.”
+Comes to shame: “Makes himself contemptible and hateful to all that know him; there being scarce any reproach which men more impatiently endure, and severely revenge, than that of being called or accounted a liar.”
 (Poole)

 Righteousness guards him whose way is blameless,